neondatabase/website/content/docs/get-started-with-neon/get-started-branching.md

 ## Delete a branch

 Deleting a branch is a permanent action.
 Deleting a branch also deletes the branch endpoint, which is the compute instance associated with the branch.
+You cannot delete a branch that has child branches.
+The child branches must be deleted first.

 To delete a branch: